 Crema Brew is filled to the brim on a Monday morning as Donovan and Roxanne Zook dart from the counter to the kitchen and back, offering an upbeat presence inside the popular New Bern coffee shop.
 Three 20-somethings place their orders with hardly a glance at the menu, then step aside for a newcomer who’s trying to figure out what’s in a Swiss Bear Latte (white chocolate and toffee nut).
 Laughter erupts from a table of four middle-aged women, suggesting that they won’t be giving up their seats anytime soon.
 In a second room, beneath a window to the bakeshop, a 6-year-old plays his first game of checkers.
 In this former gas station turned gathering spot, the crowd overflows onto the patio on a day still warm enough for iced lattes.

-Nearly seven years since the Zooks first visited New Bern from Florida, the couple has come outside their shop in search of a quiet place to sit and reflect — not an easy task on a triangular lot with cars passing by on either side.
+Nearly nine years since the Zooks first visited New Bern from Florida, the couple has come outside their shop in search of a quiet place to sit and reflect — not an easy task on a triangular lot with cars passing by on either side.
 Behind them is one of the life-size fiberglass bear statues that tourists hunt for throughout the city.
 The bear’s ensemble is almost identical to that of the Zooks — a mocha-colored T-shirt, a newsboy cap, and a denim apron with a gold Crema Brew name tag.

 “Bearista” stands sentry at Five Points, a neighborhood that, in the past handful of years, has begun to reawaken with the openings of a clothing company, a French pastry shop, and a takeout restaurant.
 A couple of blocks away, Brewery 99, Tap That, and Freshwater Beer Co. have moved in within the past two years, forming what some call the “Beermuda Triangle.”